 “Even if I’m still an unknown, just having completed and published an entire book series is such an accomplishment.
 I will always look back on this with pride,” says Aileen.
 The author is further impressed that she can look through her trilogy and feel delighted and entertained by the material.
 “I really, actually, love reading my own books!” she says.
 “Which is great, because that’s why I started writing them in the first place!”

-Aileen is also working on a new story about vampires, as well as a Montgomery-influenced short story collection.
+Aileen is currently in the process of proofreading a new book she finished writing in the summer of 2020.
+She is also working on a new story about vampires, as well as a Montgomery-influenced short story collection.